 Having access to information when you're answering a chat can make the difference between a good chat and a great chat.

-Tabs help you sort information and access additional functions without having to exit the Dashboard.
+Tabs help you sort information and access additional functions without having to exit the dashboard.
 Keeping your workflow all in one place means you can be more efficient while answering a chat and save time for other things.

 Making tabs for properties can be useful for big teams, but you can also customize your tabs for answering chats on your Personal Profile page.

-This will open up the My Profile area of the Dashboard, giving you options for changing not only your personal settings but also for managing your Aliases, Global Shortcuts and more.
 Click Profile in the left menu and select Tabs to make any changes to your profile tabs.

 Here you'll see a list of all of the current tabs available under the My Tabs heading.
 The Details, Knowledge Base, Shortcuts, and History tabs are all available by default and offer a quick look at what a tab can be used for.